#06-04 Westech Building, Pandan Loop, Singapore 128424

 #7 Returns & Shipping policies must be specified

-Do you know that many customers never complete their orders because they are reluctant to buy from a store that’s miles away from them and most importantly they have never been there?
+Do you know that many customers never complete their orders because they are reluctant to buy from a store miles away from them and, most importantly, have never been there?
 All they know about your business is through your eCommerce website only.

-Having said above, it becomes important for you as an eCommerce webmaster, to mention:
+Having said above, it becomes essential for you, as an eCommerce webmaster, to mention the following:

 a.
-Returns policies of your store.
-It means what will happen if the customers don’t like your products when they receive them.
+Your store’s return policies.
+These policies explain what will happen if customers don’t like your products when they receive them.

 b.
-Shipping policies of your store.
+Your store’s shipping policies.
 How many days will it take for your customers to receive their products?

 #8 Avoid giving shocking surprises

-We, all human beings, like surprises but only those which are good ones.
-We really hate bad & shocking surprises.
+We, all human beings, like surprises, but only those that are good.
+We hate nasty and shocking surprises.
 Isn’t it?

-What if you never displayed any hidden charges on the product description page and while checkout, you add them to the total cart value of your customer?
+What if you never displayed any hidden charges on the product description page and, during checkout, added them to your customer’s total cart value?

-Will your customer still proceed to buy from you if you show them unexpected hidden charges?
+Will your customers still proceed to buy from you if you show them unexpected hidden charges?

 Simply not.
-If you do so, I bet you are going to have high order abandonment rate on your eCommerce shop.
+If you do so, I bet your eCommerce shop will have a high order abandonment rate.

-Don’t give them shocking surprises while checkout.
-If your product incurs any additional charges, it has to be displayed and mentioned on the product page itself, not on the checkout page.
+Don’t surprise them while they check out.
+If your product incurs additional charges, they must be displayed and mentioned on the product page, not the checkout page.

 #9 Allow guest checkouts